 When people realize that the virus is in their community, “the anxiety kicks in, and they are rushing to the emergency room,” Integris spokeswoman Brooke Cayot said.
 “It’s the emergency rooms that are feeling overrun at the moment (by) people who are frightened and understandably so.”

 John Hopkins reports there have been about 13,000 deaths globally.
 The United States has seen more than 280 deaths so far.
 Italy, which has Europe’s largest outbreak, now has at least 4,825 dead.

 For most people, the new virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority recover.

 But the virus is spreading at a rapid rate, jolting the global economy and starting to max out the health care system in several cities.

 In Italy, local authorities in the hard-hit northern regions have been pleading with the national government to enact stricter measures.
-Italian Premier Giuseppe Conte told the nation he was tightening a lockdown and shutting down all production facilities except those necessary “to guarantee essential goods and services.”
-He cautioned citizens to be calm and patient, saying there is no alternative.
+Italian Premier Giuseppe Conte told the nation he was tightening a lockdown and shutting down all production facilities except those providing essential goods and services.
+He cautioned citizens to be calm and patient, saying there’is no alternative.